hav4ik/hav4ik.github.io/articles/_drafts/2021-08-15-learning-to-rank.md

   feature: "/articles/images/2021-08-15-learning-to-rank/feature.png"
   display: false
 commits: "#"
-tags: [machine learning, tutorial, deep dive]
+tags: [information retrieval, tutorial, deep dive]
 excerpt: "Search relevance ranking is one of the most important part of any search and recommendation system.
 This post is just my personal study notes, where I delve deeper into Learning-to-Rank (LTR) approaches and try to make sense for myself."
 show_excerpt: true
 comments: true